-Proponent:
+Proponent: City of Lakewood

-Lead Agency:
+Lead Agency: City of Lakewood

 The lead agency has determined that this proposal does not have a probable significant adverse impact on the environment.
 An environmental impact statement (EIS) is not required under RCW 43.21C.030(2)(c).
 This decision was based on staff review of the environmental checklist and application materials, and other information on file with the lead agency.
-This Determination of Nonsignificance (DNS) is supported by plans, policies, and regulations adopted by the City of Lakewood for the exercise of substantive authority under SEPA, and is specifically conditioned with the conditions.
+This Determination of Nonsignificance (DNS) is supported by plans, policies, and regulations adopted by the City of Lakewood for the exercise of substantive authority under SEP A, and is specifically conditioned with the conditions.

 There is no comment period for this DNS.

-This DNS is issued under WAC 197-11-340(2)(a)(v).
-The lead agency will not act on this proposal for 14 days beginning on April 24, 2009, and ending on May 8, 2009.
+XXX This DNS is issued under WAC 197-ll-340(2)(a)(v).
+The lead agency will not act on this proposal for 14 days beginning on April24, 2009, and ending on May 8, 2009.
 Comments, if any, must be submitted within this time period.
-Written comments are encouraged and may be e-mailed to <djohnson@cityoflakewood.us>.
+Written comments are encouraged and may be e-mailed to

-Responsible Official:

-M. David Bugher
+Responsible Official: M. David Bugher

-Position/Title:

-Community Development Director/Asst.
+Position/Title: Community Development Director/ Asst.
 City Manager